 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Anticlimax Boss: Osama bin Laden.
+Anticlimax Boss: Osama bin Laden gets nailed through the head as soon as he opens the door.
 Justified, since he is an unarmed old man going up against a team of Navy SEALS, defended by only three of his goons and that's more or less exactly what happened in real life.

 As well the film losing in nearly every other category it was nominated for, with the exception of a win (shared with Skyfall) in the decidedly minor category of Sound Editing.
 This is especially glaring considering that it was a very strong contender in all categories before losing steam in the wake of controversy over its torture scenes—in particular, Jessica Chastain went from being a certainty for Best Actress when the film was first released to a long shot by the time the awards ceremony rolled around.